 - In Step 5, hold the material you are cutting up next to the blade and turn the silver gridded part to adjust the amount of blade protruding.
 You will want to only see enough blade, as needed, to cut through the thickness of the material to be cut.
 This is less than you probably think!
-So be on the conservative side first and you can always extend the blade, as needed. - Important Please read the first few sections of Chapter 3 before cutting!
+So be on the conservative side first and you can always extend the blade, as needed. - Important Please read Chapter 2 before cutting!